lewishowles/components/src/components/interaction/ui-button/ui-button.md

 The pressed state of this button, for toggle buttons.
 When `true` or `false`, `aria-pressed` is set accordingly.
 When `null` (default), `aria-pressed` is not set and the button behaves as a normal action button.

-This is a controlled prop — the consumer owns the state and passes it in.
+This is a controlled prop: the consumer owns the state and passes it in.
 That matters because toggle actions are often async (a mute request might fail), and `aria-pressed` must reflect actual truth, not an optimistic flip.

 The visible label must remain stable across pressed and unpressed states; `aria-pressed` alone conveys the state change to screen reader users.